HERE AGAIN IS THE THEOREM of the previous Lesson:

 The student should know that this discovery -- The diagonal and side of a square are incommensurable -- was a landmark in the history of mathematics.
 It drove home the distinction between geometry and arithmetic; between what is continuous, namely length, and what is discrete: the names of the ratios of numbers.
 We are about to see that it led to the invention of what are now called irrational numbers.

 Pythagoras realized that since the diagonal and side are not in the same ratio as two natural numbers, he could not say how they were related.
-He said that their relationship was "without a name."
+He proved, in fact, that there is no number (that we now call rational) whose square is 2.
+He said that the relationship of the diagonal to the side was "without a name."
 That has been called mathematics first logical crisis.

 Nevertheless, knowledge of a square figure is still rational: The square drawn on the diagonal is twice the square on the side.
 This suggests that the fundamental magnitude is not length but area.
 Area --the figure itself -- is what is geometrically real.